Planet of the Spiders: Production

-The final story of Season 11 (to have been titled The Final Game) was originally intended to write out the character of the Master (played by the recently deceased Roger Delgado), with the villainous Time Lord sacrificing his life to save the Doctor.
-The railway station at which Sarah Jane arrives in Part One is Mortimer, near Reading.
-Producer and director Barry Letts later said in an interview in 2004 that he was unhappy with the scenes on Metebelis, which "never looked right".
+The final story of Season 11 (to have been titled The Final Game) was originally intended to write out the character of the Master (who would have been played by the recently-deceased Roger Delgado), with the villainous Time Lord sacrificing his life to save the Doctor.

+The railway station at which Sarah Jane arrives in Part One is in Mortimer, near Reading, a major continuity error, as director Barry Letts' allows this to be identifiable on-screen in the establishing shot of the railway station, thereby placing the location of the Tibetan monastery in Berkshire, close to London.
+But the extensive location scenes in Part Two, filmed in Wiltshire and Gloucestershire, imply a setting of 'darkest Mummerset' in the wilds of the West Country.

+Producer and director Barry Letts said in an interview in 2004, referring to the use of CSO (Colour Separation Overlay) to create backgrounds of the planet Metebelis in long-shot, that he was unhappy with the scenes, which "never looked right".

 Cast notes

 Ysanne Churchman had provided the voice of Alpha Centauri in both The Curse of Peladon (1972) and its sequel The Monster of Peladon (the serial immediately preceding Planet of the Spiders); she would briefly reprise the role in "Empress of Mars" (2017).
 Kismet Delgado, the widow of Roger Delgado, was one of the voices for the Spiders.
 Carl Forgione would later play Nimrod in Ghost Light (1989).
 Christopher Burgess had previously played Swann in The Enemy of the World (1968).
-Cyril Shaps who played Professor Clegg had previously appeared in The Tomb of the Cybermen and The Ambassadors of Death and would later star in The Androids of Tara.
-Kevin Lindsay had previously appeared in The Time Warrior as the Sontaran, Linx.
+Cyril Shaps who played Professor Clegg had previously appeared in The Tomb of the Cybermen (1967) and The Ambassadors of Death (1970) and would later appear in The Androids of Tara (1977).
+Kevin Lindsay had previously appeared in The Time Warrior (1973) as the Sontaran, Linx; and would re-appear the following season in The Sontaran Experiment (1975), as the Sontaran warrior Styre and as the Sontaran Marshal.
 John Dearth had provided the voice of the computer, BOSS, in The Green Death (1973).